soyjubilado/AdventOfCode/2022/README.md

 Solving the general case was another example of "I have know idea how to tackle this."
 But I just went ahead and did what I could, starting with one step that I knew I needed, being able to identify the edges of the shape.
+Writing the solution for the general case was pretty challenging.

 ### Day 23